GVVV

-Gelders Veenendaalse Voetbal Vereniging, better known as GVVV, is a Dutch football club.
+Gelders Veenendaalse Voetbal Vereniging, better known as GVVV, is a football club based in Veenendaal, Netherlands, that competes in the Tweede Divisie, the third tier of the Dutch football league system.

 It is one of seven football clubs from Veenendaal.
 GVVV's colors are blue-white.
 GVVV plays its matches at Sportpark Panhuis.
 Since 2016, it plays in the Tweede Divisie.